 Nebido contains testosterone, a male hormone, as the active ingredient.
 Nebido is injected into a muscle in your body.
 There it can be stored and gradually released over a period of time.

 Nebido is used in adult men for testosterone replacement to treat various health problems caused by a lack of testosterone (male hypogonadism).
-These should be confirmed by two separate blood testosterone measurements and include:
+These should be confirmed by two separate blood testosterone measurements and also include clinical symptoms such as:

 - low sex drive